bbauska/W3Cx-5of5/module2/module2.md

 }
 ```

-... and here is the function that counts the number of good balls in the newly created set of balls:
+<p>... and here is the function that counts the number of good balls in the newly created set of balls:</p>

 ```javascript
 function countNumberOfGoodBalls(balls, colorToEat) {